halbgut/lucaschmid.net/src/client/data/blog/letsencrypt-express.md

 # Let's encrypt Express

-Since _[Let's Encrypt](https://letsencrypt.org/)_ will be comming out [soon](https://letsencrypt.org/2015/11/12/public-beta-timing.html), I thought I'd try it on my Site. _Let's Encrypts_ Infrastructure is actually fully operational already.
+Since [_Let's Encrypt_](https://letsencrypt.org/)_ will be comming out [soon](https://letsencrypt.org/2015/11/12/public-beta-timing.html), I thought I'd try it on my Site. _Let's Encrypts_ Infrastructure is actually fully operational already.
 They actually still label it as beeing in beta, because the client still has some ([around 400](https://github.com/letsencrypt/letsencrypt/issues)) bugs.
-My Site runs on Node.js using Express on [Alpine Linux](https://alpinelinux.org/).
-The guide should work on pretty much any Linux System, since both Node.js and Letsencrypt are made to be compatible as cross-plattform-compatible as possible.
+My Site runs on Node.js using Express on [_Alpine Linux_](https://alpinelinux.org/).
+The guide should work on pretty much any Linux System, since both _Node.js_ and _Let's encrypt_ are made to be compatible as cross-platform-compatible as possible.

 I'll be covering three things in this guide. **Requesting the Certificate**, **Installing it to the Express App** and **A simple Express-App running over TLS**.